ultral/ultral.github.io/it/aac-en.md

 * *Red filler* - the number of tested roles/playbooks.
 * *Magenta line* - the number of DevOps engineers.

 *We started from integration tests.
 It was hard to maintain & it was working to slow for developing IaC.
 As a result, we decided to rebuild the process from scratch.
 We started from linting.
-After that our process evolute to unit tests.*
+After that, our process evolute to unit tests.*

 #### Project №2